-The proposed VPFMB will encompass approximately 110 +/- acres.
-The goal of WYCAR Land Company, L.L.C. ("WYCAR") is to create and establish a sustainable stream restoration ecosystem with buffering of streams and wetlands on the 480 +/- acre parcel as defined in this report.
+The proposed VPFMB will encompass approximately 100 +/- acres.
+The goal of WYCAR Land Company, L.L.C. ("WYCAR") is to create and establish a sustainable bottomland hardwood and stream restoration ecosystem on the 480 +/- acres as defined in this report.

-WYCAR, the bank Sponsor, proposes to create 110+/- acres as a sustainable stream ecosystem by restoring and enhancing the channelized streams and enhancing portions of other creeks and other streams on the property.
-Currently there are approximately 32,887 linear feet of streams on the property.
-By adding an additional approximately 3,255 linear feet of stream, captured from restoration of historic channels and through use of the existing floodplain to re-establish the meander patterns, the stream length will total approximately 36,142 linear feet.
+WYCAR, the bank Sponsor, proposes to create 100+/- acres as a sustainable bottomland and stream ecosystem by restoring and enhancing the channelized streams and enhancing portions of other creeks and other streams on the property.
+Currently there are approximately 26,254 linear feet of streams on the property.
+By adding an additional 1,850 linear feet of stream, captured from restoration of historic channels and through use of the existing floodplain to re-establish the meander patterns, the stream length will total approximately 28,104 linear feet.

-The preliminary fluvial morphology characterizations are based upon visual observations, made along the existing reaches of streams during an initial field investigation, software analysis of the stream plan forms and drainage areas, and hydraulic geometry relationships, often referred to as Regional Curves, developed for streams in the region.
+The preliminary fluvial morphology characterizations are based upon visual observations, made along the existing reaches of streams during a preliminary field investigation, desktop analysis of the stream plan forms and drainage areas, and hydraulic geometry relationships, often referred to as Regional Curves, developed for streams in the region.
 The intent of this preliminary assessment was not to implement a full fluvial geomorphological assessment of the streams for the purposes of establishing the baseline conditions required for restoration design.
 Rather, the intent was to confirm visual observations of numerous indicators that the streams located at the site are impaired in their dimension, pattern and profile, and that as such they are in need of reestablishment and/or enhancement/rehabilitation.

 Prior to development of the Draft Mitigation Bank Instrument ("DMBI"), all stream reaches on the site will be surveyed by qualified stream restoration engineers and scientists to document their existing baseline conditions.
 These assessments will include full fluvial geomorphological stream characterization and classification assessments in accordance with the protocols set forth by Rosgen (1996 and 2006).
-The full fluvial geomorphological assessment will yield the exact levels of impairment and the appropriate form of restoration to be implemented on each separate and discernible stream reach on the site.
+The full fluvial geomorphological assessment will yield the exact levels of impairment and the appropriate form of restoration to be implemented on each separate and discernable stream reach on the site.

-WYCAR intends for the VPFMB to serve as a stream mitigation bank offering for sale, stream credits for unavoidable impacts to streams associated with Department of the Army ("DA") Section 404 permits.
-A conservation servitude will be executed for the mitigation implemented.
+WYCAR intends for the VPFMB to serve as a stream restoration and bottomland hardwood mitigation bank offering for sale, wetland mitigation and stream credits for unavoidable impacts to wetlands and streams associated with Department of the Army ("DA") Section 404 permits.
+A conservation servitude will be executed for both types of the mitigation implemented.
 Through a contractual agreement with permit recipients, WYCAR will, for a fee to be paid by permittees, commit to implementing the mitigation specified in DA Section 404 permits and incur the responsibility of the long-term maintenance, management, protection and overall success of the VPFMB.